petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

 1. Click _New_ &rarr; _Page_.

-1. In the Select Pages selector, expand the Delectable Bonsai hierarchy and click _Shop_, then click _Recipes_.
+1. In the Select Pages selector, expand the Clarity hierarchy and click _Shop_, then click _Recipes_.

    <!-- For this menu I want Recipes but it wasn't created in the completing the site structure lesson--need to add it -->